-That is not to say that unsecured personal loans cannot best serve your needs.
-Make sure that you optimize your loan mix so that you get the best interest rates available at the most convenient repayment terms.
+Make sure that you optimize your loan mix so that you get the best interest rates available at the most favorable repayment terms.

 What is an Unsecured Personal loan?

 You are undoubtedly familiar with different types of loans.
 Secured loans are one common type of loan, and include home mortgage loans and auto loans.
 Lenders offer those types of loans against collateral that you provide as security for the repayment of the loan.
 That means, if you do not pay on time and default on the loan, the lender seeks to foreclose on your house or repossess your car.
-In addition, if there is a balance left over after your car or home is sold, then the lender may be able to pursue a court judgment and force you to pay any remaining debt.
+However, if there is a balance left over after your vehicle or home is sold, you will still be personally responsible for paying back the debt.

-Here are some general characteristics of an unsecured personal loan:
+Here are some general characteristics of an unsecured loan:

 - Purposes/Reasons to take: Among many reasons, unsecured personal loans are taken to cover emergency costs, pay for big-ticket items (appliances), vacations, weddings, and for debt consolidation.